Juniper/contrail-charms/contrail-openstack-compute/README.md

 Control Node Relation
 ---------------------

-This charm is typically related to contrail-configuration:contrail-discovery.
+This charm is typically related to contrail-controller.
-This instructs the Contrail vRouter agent to use the discovery service for locating control nodes.
-This is the recommended approach.
+This instructs the Contrail vRouter agent to use the API endpoints for locating needed information.

-Should the user wish to use vRouter configuration that specifies the location of control nodes explicitly, not using the discovery service, they can relate to a contrail-control charm:

-    juju add-relation neutron-contrail contrail-control

 Nova Metadata
 -------------